 The installer you choose will typically file the net metering registration on your behalf.
 After the application waiting period has passed, you will have the right to install the system.

 After the system has been installed, you or the installer will contact VEC to request a solar production meter, which tracks how many kilowatt-hours the system produces.
-VEC will install this meter within five business days.
+VEC will install this meter within three business days.
 Once your system is online and producing energy, the net metering credit will appear on your bill.

 RECs are the claim to the renewability of the power a system generates.
 Applicants for net metering projects must decide whether or not they want to "retain ownership of any environmental attributes associated with the system,” ie retain the RECs associated with the system.